 All requirements for the degree must be completed before candidacy expires.
 Candidacy is valid for five years unless terminated by the department (for example, for unsatisfactory progress).
 The time limit is not automatically extended by a student's leave of absence.

-Failure to make minimum progress or complete university, department, and program requirements in a timely or satisfactory manner may lead to dismissal (see Guidelines for Dismissal of Graduate Students for Academic Reasons).
+Failure to make minimum progress or complete university, department, and program requirements in a timely or satisfactory manner may lead to dismissal; see Guidelines for Dismissal of Graduate Students for Academic Reasons section of this bulletin.

 All requests for extension, whether prompted by a leave or some other circumstance, must be filed by the student before the conclusion of the program's time limit.
 Departments are not obligated to grant an extension.
 Students may receive a maximum of one additional year of candidacy per extension.
 Extensions require review by the department of a dissertation progress report, a timetable for completion of the dissertation, any other factors regarded as relevant by the department, and approval by the department; such approval is at the department's discretion.